dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

 Let the prediction loss of your net is $\mathcal{L}$ and the weight decay loss $\mathcal{R}$.

-Given a coefficient $\lambda$ that establishes a tradeoff between the two, one optimises
+Given a coefficient $\lambda$ that establishes a tradeoff between the two.

 $$\mathcal{L} + \lambda \mathcal{R}.$$

-At the optimium of this loss, the gradients of both terms will have to sum up to zero:
+At the optimum of this loss, the gradients of both terms will have to sum up to zero:

 $$ \triangledown \mathcal{L} = -\lambda \triangledown \mathcal{R}. $$

-This makes clear that we will not be at an optimium of the training loss.
+This makes clear that we will not be at an optimum of the training loss.

 The higher $\lambda$ the steeper the gradient of $\mathcal{L}$, which in the case of convex loss functions implies a higher distance from the optimum.